raphaelhoudouin/raphaelhoudouin/README.md

 👋 **Welcome to My GitHub!**
 ---
 I'm Jean-Raphaël Houdouin, a Data Analyst with a passion for uncovering valuable insights from complex datasets.
 I enjoy applying my skills in machine learning and business intelligence to solve real-world problems and drive informed decision-making.
-I am particularly interested in contributing my expertise to innovative projects within the banking and finance industry, such as risk management, fraud detection, and portfolio optimization.
+I am eager to contribute to innovative projects within the banking and finance industry.

 ## 🔧 Skills